ysdragon/StreamBot/README.md

     "height": 1080, // Resolution height
     "fps": 30,  // Stream fps
-    "bitrateKbps": 8000, // Stream bitrate in kb "hardware_acc": false, // Enable or disable stream hardware acceleration "videoCodec": "H264" // Stream/video codec can be set to either (H.264) or (VP8)
+    "bitrateKbps": 8000, // Stream bitrate in kb "maxBitrateKbps": 2500, // An option to change the max bitrate value in the payload "hardware_acc": false, // Enable or disable stream hardware acceleration "videoCodec": "H264" // Stream/video codec can be set to either (H.264) or (VP8) },
-  },